andrewgross/pyrelic/README.md

 A special thanks to [Mingwei Gu](https://github.com/Mingweigu) for working with me to get the first version of this working as we wrapped our head around parsing the response XML.

 Thanks to [Yipit](https://github.com/Yipit) for letting me divert time to this project so I could clean it up and open source it.

+Thanks to [Gabriel Falcão](https://github.com/gabrielfalcao) for helping me add this to pypi.